sofiatqsevskaa/LLM_Evaluation/README.md

 ## Features

-- Sends a single inquiry to four different LLMs
+- Send a single inquiry to multiple LLMs
-- Each model responds independently
+- Choose from any free model available on OpenRouter
-- Responses are saved and displayed per inquiry
+- Display and compare model responses per inquiry
-- Built using Spring Boot (React frontend in progress)
-- Clean separation of concerns between controllers and services

-## Contacted Models

-The following models are currently queried via OpenRouter:
-- agentica-org/deepcoder-14b-preview:free
-- deepseek/deepseek-chat-v3-0324:free
-- shisa-ai/shisa-v2-llama3.3-70b:free
-- qwen/qwq-32b:free
+- Persist responses for historical reference

 ## How to Use